 Whether you are drawn to people or nature, to the indoors or outdoors, there is a volunteer niche for you at Upper Newport Bay!

-We have opportunities for those who just want to help out for a couple hours and those interested in committing on a regular basis.
-NBC Naturalists and Associates have contributed over 130,000 hours of documented volunteer service conducting water and walking tours, school and scout programs, hands-on restoration and cleanups, and a myriad of other activities.
+We have opportunities for those who want to help out for a couple hours a year and those interested in committing on a regular basis.
+NBC Naturalists and Associates have contributed over 250,000 hours of volunteer service since 1990 conducting water and walking tours, school and scout programs, hands-on restoration and cleanups, and a myriad of other activities.
 We couldn’t accomplish anywhere near as much as we do without our volunteers!
-Check out our 3 levels of volunteering below to see where you fit.
+Check out the three levels of volunteering below to see where you fit.

 COMMUNITY VOLUNTEERS

-Many volunteers get their feet wet, so to speak, at Coastal Cleanup Day held on the third Saturday of September.
+Many volunteers get their feet wet, so to speak, at Coastal Cleanup Day typically held on the third Saturday of September – this year being Saturday, September 21, 2024.
 Each year about 1,000 people spend the morning picking up trash at UNB.
 Over 20,000 lbs. of trash and recyclables are collected.

 Between September through February we also host additional cleanup events two Sundays per month.
 Check back in the fall for links to more information and how to sign up.